What is malware?

 Click the Shortcut tab.

-Note The folder name frequently is a random number.
+Note: The folder name is frequently a random number or string of characters.

 Click Open File Location.